1. I’m interested in the premium subscription but I’m not quite sure. Do you suggest that I order a subscription?

 NOTE: You may request a refund and immediate termination of your subscription in the case of fraudulent or unauthorized usage of your credit card.
 If this is the case, notify us immediately by emailing email@example.com or by filling out the form on our Contact Page.

 4. How often is the newsletter sent out?

 The newsletter is sent out 5 days a week via html email, minus some holidays.
-You will receive the newsletter one day prior to the date.
 If you do not start receiving the letter within 1-2 business days, please let us know so we can make sure that the letter gets to you.
 Email us at firstname.lastname@example.org .

 5. I haven’t received the newsletter in a few days, what do I do?

 Email us at email@example.com right away.
 Sometimes the system stops sending the newsletter to certain email addresses and it is hard for us to catch.
 Once you email us, we will do everything possible to ensure you receive the letter right away.

 6. I’m interested in going to a Global Strategy Luncheon, what do these Luncheons entail?

 A three course lunch will be followed by a 45 minute PowerPoint presentation and a 45 minute question and answer period.
 I’ll be giving you my up-to-date view on stocks, bonds, currencies commodities, precious metals, and real estate.
 Here, you can participate in a lively two way discussion on the issues confronting investors today, both with me and the other attendees.

 7. I’ve already been to one Global Strategy Luncheon, is it worth going again?

 Every luncheon is unique in conversation and material.
 Since they are scattered throughout the year, the pressing issues will always be different.
 The attendees of the luncheon also determine the way the conversation goes and it is always interesting to see what gets brought up and discussed.
 To answer the question, I would say “Of course it’s worth going again”.